determined-ai/determined/docs/interfaces/index.rst

          <div class="tile-container">
              <a class="tile" href="commands-and-shells.html">
                  <h2 class="tile-title">Commands and Shells</h2>
-                 <p class="tile-description">You can use a Determined cluster to run free-form programs.</p>
+                 <p class="tile-description">How to use a Determined cluster to run free-form programs.</p>
              </a>
          </div>
          <div class="tile-container">